-Working Circle was formed by the vision and input of many people: Joe Engelhart, Livestock Producer, Alberta, Canada Timmothy Kaminski, Mountain Livestock Cooperative, Montana, California, Oregon Hilary and Andrew Anderson, Crazy D Ranch, Montana Breanna Owens, Cobblestone Ranch, California Patrick Griffin, Siskiyou County Wolf Representative and livestock producer, California Jessica Oddo, Livestock Producer, California Scott Sumner, Hart Ranch, California Hart family, Hart Ranch, California Karen Kovacs, Project Director, CDFW (retired) Carter Niemeyer, Wildlife Biologist and Author, Idaho Mark Coats, Coats Livestock, California Christina Souto, Wildlife Biologist, California Jennifer Mueller, WC Executive Director, Colorado Karin Vardaman, Working Circle Founder and Patrick Valentino, Co-founder who's vision has forwarded a better way forward for wolves and working lands for over 25 years
+Working Circle was formed by the vision and input of many people: Joe Engelhart, Livestock Producer, Alberta, Canada Timmothy Kaminski, Mountain Livestock Cooperative, Montana Hilary and Andrew Anderson, Crazy D Ranch, Montana Breanna Owens, Cobblestone Ranch, California Patrick Griffin, Siskiyou County Wolf Representative and livestock producer, California Jessica Oddo, Livestock Producer, California Scott Sumner, Hart Ranch, California Hart family, Butte Creek Ranch, California Mike Ensley, JRL Ranch, Oregon Karen Kovacs, Project Director, CDFW (retired) Carter Niemeyer, Wildlife Biologist and Author, Idaho Christina Souto, Wildlife Biologist, California Jennifer Mueller, WC Co-Executive Director, Colorado Karin Vardaman, Working Circle Founder and Patrick Valentino, Co-founder who's vision has forwarded a better way forward for wolves and working lands for over 25 years